A Makita circular saw; photo courtesy Kelly R. Smith

 These distinctions refer to how the circular saw blade is aligned with the motor.
 Sidewinders are the type used by most craftsmen because they are less expensive and are up to almost all tasks.

 The motor is simply attached to the blade at a 90 degree angle.
 The simple construction is one of the factors that keeps the price down on these models.
+It's most likely what you will find in a DIYer's woodshop.
+Go here for some of my top woodworking tips.

 Worm-drive saws cost more and are heavier, but are the most powerful and long-lasting.
 Journeyman carpenters that use them every day have a saying, Youll only have to buy one.
+You've got to have something in your will for your offspring, yes?

 Popular Circular Saw Manufacturers